vernonet/ESP8266_PRJ/wifi_microphone/README.md

   serial_audio.exe - program for wifi_microphone,  it allows you to testing  microphone through a serial port (uncomment  "//#define NO_WIFI", only BITS_PER_SAMPLE = 16, baudrate = 500000).

  My microphone module  INMP441 broke down after a while, i tested another module - GY-SPH0645, it gives a better sound.
+ UPD: the microphone INMP441 from the new batch also gives high-quality sound.

 # License